What is Acute Mountain Sickness or AMS?

-When you trek in the Himalayas where you trek above 2800 metres / 9200 feet where it is common for Trekkers to experience some adverse health effects due to the altitude – regardless of your age, gender and fitness.
-It even happened to Sir Edmund Hillary!!
+When you think of trekking in the Himalayas then generally you will be trekking above 2800 metres or 9200 feet where it is common for Trekkers to experience some adverse health effects due to the High Altitude – regardless of your age, gender and fitness.
+It even happened to Sir Edmund Hillary.
+These ill effects are generally described as Acute Mountain Sickness (AMS) or Altitude Sickness and Nausea, Dizziness, Headache are common symptoms of the same.

 Before your Trek in Himalayas